Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

-where $\mathcal{OB}_{+}^{n,r}\!:=\!\{X\!\in\mathbb{R}_{+}^{n\times r}\,|\,\|X_j\|=1,\, j=1,\ldots,r\}$ and $V\!\in\mathbb{R}^{n\times r}$ is a constant matrix satisfying a certain condition, achieved a class of exact penalty models induced by the constraint $\|XV\|_F=1$, and developed a practical exact penalty algorithm; while Qian et al. \cite{QianPanXiao22} proved that the penalty problem induced by the $\ell_1$-norm distance from the nonnegative cone $\mathbb{R}_{+}^{n\times r}$ is a global exact penalty and so is its Moreau envelope under a mild condition, and then developed an efficient algorithm by the Moreau envelope exact penalty, in which the penalty subproblems are solved with a nonmonotone line-search Riemannian gradient descent method.
-Different from the first class, this class of relaxation approaches captures a certain surface information on $\mathcal{P}_{\!n}$ by means of the orthogonal manifold.
+where ``$\circ$'' denotes the Hadamard product.
+Wen and Yin \cite{Wen13} proposed a continuous relaxation method by applying the augmented Lagrangian method (ALM) to deal with the nonnegative constraint of \eqref{North} and solving every ALM subproblem with a nonmonotone line-search Riemannian gradient descent method.
+Qian et al. \cite{QianPanXiao22} proposed a continuous relaxation method by the global exact penalty of \eqref{North} induced by the Moreau envelope of the $\ell_1$-norm distance from the cone $\mathbb{R}_{+}^{n\times n}$, which solves a sequence of penalty problems with a nonmonotone line-search Riemannian gradient descent method.
+Different from the first one, this class of relaxation methods captures a certain surface information of $\mathcal{P}$ by leveraging the orthogonal manifold.